-"AONB/Alternatives ☐ in re

-Visual Impact Assessment (LVIA) has been prepared to inform the scale and form of the development of land surrounding Harwell Campus to accommodate future residential development the Council commissioned a bespoke Landscape and Visual Impact Assessment (LVIA) for all land parcels around the campus in order to inform the option testing, with a view to identifying the optimum level of growth at the site that could be achieved without leading to significant negative effects on the AONB.
+"AONB/Alternatives: in recognition of the landscape sensitivities of these sites a Landscape and Visual Impact Assessment (LVIA) has been prepared to inform the scale and form of the development of land surrounding Harwell Campus to accommodate future residential development the Council commissioned a bespoke Landscape and Visual Impact Assessment (LVIA) for all land parcels around the campus in order to inform the option testing, with a view to identifying the optimum level of growth at the site that could be achieved without leading to significant negative effects on the AONB.
 The LVIA involved assessing the likely effectiveness of mitigation measures, proposing a mitigation strategy and identifying the residual landscape and visual impacts once these measures had been applied the SA assessed the more detailed options for development around Harwell Campus and was informed by the LVIA, and the scale of development proposed in the AONB has been significantly reduced."
 (SOURCE:

-http://whitehorsedc.moderngov.co.uk/documents/s24349/14_10_06_VoWH%20Local%20Plan%20Part %201%20Consultation%20Statement_Final.pdf)
+http://whitehorsedc.moderngov.co.uk/documents/s24349/14\10\06\VoWH%20Local%20Plan%20Part %201%20Consultation%20Statement\Final.pdf)

-However, the VWHDC is misleading the public by stating that the "proposed development in the AONB has been significantly reduced", 1,400 were allocated to the Harwell East Campus in the Local Plan Part 1 in February 2014, and the updated version still allocates 1,400 houses within the North Wessex Downs AONB to the Harwell Oxford Campus albeit split between two sites on opposite sides of the A4185.
+However, the VWHDC is misleading the public by stating that the "proposed development in the AONB has been significantly reduced"; 1,400 were allocated to the Harwell East Campus in the Local Plan Part 1 in February 2014, and the updated version still allocates 1,400 houses within the North Wessex Downs AONB to the Harwell Oxford Campus albeit split between two sites on opposite sides of the A4185.